mwunnam/requirement-analysis/README.md

 2. Basis of the Design and Development: There is a solid blueprint for the design of the product, and this brings clarity.
 3. Cost and Time Estimation: Allocation of time and resources is easy if a good Requirement Analysis is done.
 4. Clarity and understanding: This brings clarity and understanding to all stakeholders, which goes a long way towards helping the product meet the acceptance criteria.

+## Key Activities in Requirement Analysis
+* Requirement Gathering: This has to do with getting all the information needed about the product in question.
+Information is gathered through interviews, surveys, observation, and document analysis.

+* Requirement Elicitation: This is where brainstorming is done with the information gathered to generate ideas.
+Focus groups may come into play in this stage, prototyping is also done here, involving all or key stakeholders.

+* Requirement Documentation: This stage entails creating a detailed document which contains both functional and non-functional requirements.
+User stories are also captured here describing how users use various functions or features.
+Use cases are also captured here to show interactions between users and the system.

+* Requirement Analysis and Modeling: At this stage, there is prioritization of requirements based on their importance and impact on the overall product.
+Modeling is done here, flow diagrams and entity-relationship diagrams are drawn to have a visual representation of the requirements.

+* Requirement Validation: Reviews and approvals are done by stakeholders.
+Acceptance criteria are defined to ensure the quality of the product.
+Traceability metrics are put in place to make sure that all requirements are considered during development and testing.